EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 [//]: # ( @subsection menu_variable_array The variable array )
 ### The variable array

-Create a #VariableArray containing all of the #Variable objects that we are logging the values of.
+Create a VariableArray containing all of the Variable objects that we are logging the values of.

-Since we've created all of the variables above, we only need to call them by name here.
+This shows three differnt ways of creating the same variable array and filling it with variables.
+You should only use **ONE** of these in your own code

+[//]: # ( @subsubsection menu_variables_create_in_array Creating Variables within an Array )
+#### Creating Variables within an Array

+Here we use the `new` keyword to create multiple variables and get pointers to them all at the same time within the arry.

+[//]: # ( @menusnip{variables_create_in_array} )

+[//]: # ( @subsubsection menu_variables_separate_uuids Using Already-Created Variables )
+#### Creating Variables and Pasting UUIDs from MonitorMyWatershed

+If you are sending data to monitor my watershed, it is much easier to create the variables in an array and then to paste the UUID's all together as copied from the "View Token UUID List" link for a site.
+If using this method, be very, very, very careful to make sure the order of your variables exactly matches the order of your UUID's.

+[//]: # ( @menusnip{variables_separate_uuids} )

+[//]: # ( @subsubsection menu_variables_pre_named Using Already-Created Variables )
+#### Creating Variables within an Array

+You can also create and name variable pointer objects outside of the array (as is demonstrated in all of the code chunks here) and then reference those pointers inside of the array like so:

-[//]: # ( @menusnip{variable_arrays} )
+[//]: # ( @menusnip{variables_pre_named} )
 ___

 [//]: # ( @subsection menu_logger_obj The Logger Object )
 ### The Logger Object